What is the Dime Novel Bibliography?

 What is a Dime Novel?

-For an overview of dime novels and other popular literature, see the Paper for the People online exhibit at Villanova University's Falvey Memorial Library.
+For an overview of dime novels and other popular literature, see the Paper for the People online exhibit at Villanova University's Falvey Library.

 Who was Edward T. LeBlanc?